joeracker/sweet-board/README.md

 	vim secrets.py

 ### Start Vagrant
+    # Complete this from the base directory of the repo
     vagrant up

 ### Start the app
     vagrant ssh
 	cd /sweet-board-src/
 	gunicorn -w 4 -b 0.0.0.0:5000 sweetboard:app

+        # You can also use the Python web server
+        # python sweetboard.py

 Gunicorn can be run as a daemon with the --daemon switch: